HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

                     File name: HPE-ESXi-2020-12-10-v6.10.zip
                 Name (in manifest): HPE-ESXi-2020-12-10-v6.10
-                       Description: ImageStreamer artifacts for ESXi 5.x and ESXi 6.x till 6.5. (c) Copyright 2018-2020 Hewlett Packard Enterprise Development LP.
+                       Description: ImageStreamer artifacts for ESXi 6.5. (c) Copyright 2018-2020 Hewlett Packard Enterprise Development LP.
 Licensed under the Apache License, Version 2.0 (the \"License\");you may not use this file except in compliance with the License
                              Dated: 2020-12-10 (15:28:13)

 --------------------------------------------------------------------------------